pkp/pkp-docs/faq/en/users-roles.md

 To close registration, go to [Users & Roles > Site Access Options](https://docs.pkp.sfu.ca/learning-ojs/en/users-and-roles#site-access-options).

 You can now select the radio button for “The Journal Manager will register all user accounts.
-Editors or Section Editors may register user accounts for reviewers.”
+Editors or Section Editors may register user accounts for reviewers.

 ## I lost/forgot my password.
 How do I retrieve it?